Co-Parenting | Read Time 8 Minutes.

 What is a co-parenting agreement?

 A co-parenting agreement is a document drafted by all relevant co-parents and sometimes other family members or partners.
-It is usually looked over by a lawyer to ensure everyone’s wishes and responsibilities are correctly accounted for.
+Whatsmore, a lawyer usually looks it over to correctly account for everyone’s wishes and responsibilities.

 A co-parenting agreement can clarify each person’s duties and responsibilities in areas such as: